 The president of of Makivik Corp, Pita Aatami, said that in Nunavik they all know the Queen’s new representative as Mary.

-We are extremely proud of her appointment, he said in a statement.
+We are extremely proud of her appointment,

 This is a new chapter in Canada’s relationship with Inuit, First Nations, and Métis.
 Having an Indigenous person as the Crown’s representative in Canada sends a strong message to the nation, and to the international community.